Weightlifting

 A repeat.
 I count the attempts.
 She will have 18 until she starts.
 So we won’t begin warm-ups until after the 10-minute break.
 Two of her competitors have bombed out in the snatch, but we ignore that as that fact is a distraction.
 Only thinking about the clean & jerk is going to allow for a great performance.

 The warm-up sequence is 35-55-70-80-90-96.
 All of them go well.
-The speed is not as good as competition speed, but it needn’t be.
-A competitive athlete’s mind is on the competitive attempts and not on the warm-up so there will be a speed discrepancy.
+The speed is not as good as the competition speed, but it needn’t be.
+A competitive athlete’s mind is focused on competitive attempts and not warm-ups, so there will be a speed discrepancy.

 Epilogue